sklampo/super-bash-bros/bash/functions/README.md

 ## Purpose

 Operations too complicated for an `alias` have been expressed as functions.
-Each function is defined in a file bearing the function name.
+Each function is defined in a file matching the name of the function.

 ## Individual Functions
 <!-- markdownlint-disable MD036 -->